semaphoreci/docs/next-gen-pipeline-guide.md

     dependencies: ["Integration tests"]
 ```

-In the end of our pipeline when all of our tests are run, we tag this version as
+In the end of our pipeline after all sorts of tests are run, we tag docker image used as
 release candidate.

 ```